spotfiresoftware/tibco-streaming-samples/highavailability/aa-3node-dr/aa-3node-dr-ef/src/site/markdown/index.md

 <a name="running-this-sample-from-tibco-streambase-studio-trade"></a>

-## Running this sample from TIBCO StreamBase Studio&trade;
+## Running this sample from Spotfire StreamBase Studio&trade;

-Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, and then enqueue tuples :
+Use the **Run As -> EventFlow Fragment** menu option to run in Spotfire StreamBase Studio&trade;, and then enqueue tuples :

 Note that here we are unit testing the business logic rather than high availability - in this sample we test high availability in the application archive integration test cases.
 The unit test cases can test high availability by loading an activating test versions